 Taking Monday off is starting to sound like a great idea!

-This Sunday afternoon tour visits two great breweries and an award-winning producer of honey-based alcohol products.
+This Sunday afternoon tour visits two great local breweries and an award-winning Maine producer of wine.

 Please arrive 15 minutes ahead of tour start time for check-in and to ensure a timely departure.

 Old Port Spirits and Cigars, 79 Commercial St, Portland, ME 04101

 Savory Hand Pie from Ten Ten Pie (171 Cumberland Avenue, Portland)

 Island Dog Brewing // Cellardoor Winery // Bunker Brewing